FREQUENTLY ASKED QUESTIONS ABOUT WMU SYNCHRONIZED SKATING

 HOW ARE TRYOUTS RUN AND WHEN DO I FIND OUT WHICH TEAM I MADE?

 Tryouts, which are held in March, generally consist of two days of clinics, and one day of actual tryouts.
 On the first two days, the coaching staff will be present to teach skaters necessary skills and sequences for the tryout.
 On the day of actual tryouts, each auditioning skater will receive a number to pin onto their shirt or sweater.
 Skaters will demonstrate both individual and group skills while being evaluated by the coaching staff.
 After the tryouts have concluded, the coaching staff reviews notes from the tryouts, test levels, and past experiences to determine where each skater would be best placed.
 Typically, the rosters are sent out within a couple days and practices begin the first week in September.
-For more details on specific skills to work on to prepare for tryouts, please contact program director Amy Yuengert at ayuengert27@gmail.com.
+For more details on specific skills to work on to prepare for tryouts, please contact program director, Amy Smith, at director@wmuskating.com.

 WHAT ARE THE BENEFITS TO SKATING ON A COLLEGIATE TEAM SUCH AS WMU?